 We’re impressed by the call quality – even standing next to roadworks, you can feel the noise-cancelling in action.
 The drilling on pavement and the sound of traffic are barely noticeable, and we don’t feel the need to shout above it – it sounds more like we’re in a room than on a noisy roadside.

-The 700 bring the aesthetic up to date, with a strikingly modern look that's more than a match for the latest models from rivals such as Sony, Sennheiser and B&W. Available in black or the silver finish of our review sample, the 700 are largely a one-piece structure that, unlike the Bose QuietComfort 35 II and new QuietComfort 45, is free of visible hinges.
+The 700 bring the aesthetic up to date, with a strikingly modern design that, visually, is more than a match for the latest models from rivals such as Sony, Sennheiser and B&W. Available in black or the silver finish of our review sample, the 700 are largely a one-piece structure that, unlike the QuietComfort 45, is free of visible hinges.

 The stainless steel headband is beautifully integrated into the earcups, with its bottom acting as a slider for the cups to move up and down.
 The chamfered, shimmer-finished cups are adorned with the Bose logo, the microphone holes and three function buttons (noise-cancelling, power/pairing and voice control) between them.